owservable/owservable/README.md

 ### addFastifyRoutes

 This method adds all routes to fastify automatically.
-It requires as parameters a fastify instance and routes folder path.
+It requires as parameters a fastify instance, the project root folder path and a global folder name for the routes.

 ### cleanRelativePath